Primary Navigation Mobile

 The plug-in hybrid is our pick of the HS line-up.

-The HS PHEV an interesting proposition, with its plentiful performance – 0-62mph takes 6.8 seconds – and exceptional 75-mile electric range, which we’ll explore more in another section.
-The price gap between a regular petrol and PHEV is much smaller on the HS than many rivals – around £5,000 compared to £8,000 – and at £31,495 for the plug-in, it undercuts even entry-level petrol versions of many rivals.
-The cheapest Hyundai Tucson, for example, costs £32,000.
+The HS PHEV an interesting proposition, offering plentiful performance – 0-62mph takes 6.8 seconds – and an exceptional 75-mile electric range, which we’ll explore more the next section.
+The price gap between a regular petrol and PHEV is also much smaller on the HS than its many rivals – around £5,000 compared to £8,000 – and at £31,495 for the plug-in, it undercuts even entry-level petrol versions of many rivals.
+The cheapest Hyundai Tucson PHEV, for example, costs £32,000.

 What’s it like to drive?